antimof/UxPlay/README.md

 **Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies since the original antimof version UxPlay-1.2.
-Older Linux distributionsmay only supply libplist 1.x, which is too old.
+Older Linux distributions may only supply libplist 1.x, which is too old.
 [Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.]**
 _If you  cannot find a libplist-2.x package that installs on your older distribution, you can get it at [https://github.com/libimobiledevice/libplist](https://github.com/libimobiledevice/libplist) and build it from source (you need build tools  autoconf, automake, libtool, and may need to also install some libpython*-dev package).